Globe editorial: Canada’s Christmas present to Moscow: A map

 Russia’s neighbours, until recently captive provinces of the Soviet empire, are understandably nervous.
 In response, Prime Minister Justin Trudeau and Defence Minister Harjit Sajjan have shown admirable readiness to contribute to a NATO force in Eastern Europe.
 A rotating battle group of 450 troops will be sent to Latvia.

 The idea is not to start a Third World War, but rather to avoid it.
-NATO wants to be very clear about its defence of Eastern Europe, so there can be misunderstanding in Moscow.
+NATO wants to be very clear about its defence of Eastern Europe, so there can be no misunderstanding in Moscow.
 Mr. Putin annexed territory from a neighbouring sovereign state, an act unprecedented in postwar Europe, because he believed he could get away with it.
 He turned out to be right.

 Canada and the other small NATO forces in Eastern Europe wouldn’t be able to resist a large Russian military attack.
 Nobody expects them to.
 Their purpose is to make such an attack unlikely.
 Even Mr. Putin would hesitate to move openly into a country in which NATO forces are stationed.